Online Course: Developing Exhibitions: Design (Summer 2022)

 - Complete one or more exhibit-development assignments and share your work with the class.

-NOTE: Developing Exhibitions: Planning is no longer a prerequisite for this course, though may prove useful in preparation.
+NOTE: Developing Exhibitions: Planning is not a prerequisite for this course, though may prove useful in preparation.

 FORMAT: Online, Instructor-led, Weekly-paced course

 LENGTH: 8 weeks